 What are the essential components of a site search interface?

 For site search to be user-friendly, a few key parts of the interface need to make it easy to type in a query and narrow down the results.
 This ensures users can find what they need quickly and easily.
-The most basic piece is the search box itself – a straightforward spot for people to type keywords and start their search, often enhanced by features like autocomplete and predictive search to speed up the process..
+The most basic piece is the search box itself – a straightforward spot for people to type keywords and start their search, often enhanced by features like autocomplete and predictive search to speed up the process.
+A simple autocomplete can boost sales and conversions by as much as 24%.
 It needs to be easy to spot and simple to use.
 To help people pinpoint what they want, especially on sites packed with content, filters and facets are a must.
 These let users trim down results by things like category, price, or date.
 Good site search tools will include these options.
 If a design is aiming for a clean look or needs to save space, a search icon (usually a magnifying glass) works well.
 It expands into a search box when clicked, so you get the search function without it taking up much room until it's actually needed.

 Why is it beneficial to implement site search?